Conway Stewart: History

 Emerging from post-war austerity in Britain, the 1950s proved to be golden years for Conway Stewart, with the creative use of coloured plastic reaching its peak.
 The company once again relocated to new premises, but the golden age proved to be short-lived.
 At the same time, the ballpoint pen was being developed and while initially unreliable and more expensive than comparably finished fountain pens, soon decreased rapidly in price.
 Conway Stewart, along with most other fountain pen manufacturers of the time, failed to anticipate the effect that this innovative product would have on fountain pen sales.

 In the 1960s, fountain pen sales declined very quickly and Conway Stewart began to feel the effect of falling revenues.
 The company tried to compete by offering lower priced fountain pens and also introduced ballpoint pens to its range.
 The company relocated to Crumlin, Caerphilly in Wales in 1968, taking advantage of regional development grants, but its financial health continued to deteriorate.
 In 1975, the company was wound-up and production ceased.

 The company was revived in the 1990s, with headquarters in Plymouth, England.
 Sales started in 1998, although some models had been produced for special occasions before that, including for the Heads of State attending the 1998 G8 Summit in Birmingham.

 On 28 August 2014, the company was placed in receivership.
 The remaining stock, as well as the machinery and tooling, were sold off and its offices closed.

-Bespoke British Pens went on to acquire the stock of components from the Conway Stewart factory.
+Bespoke British Pens went on to acquire the stock of components from the Conway Stewart factory as well as the rights to the conwaystewart.com domain and the Conway Stewart trademark for UK, USA and Europe.
 The Turners Workshop Ltd in the UK bought all the remaining materials including large stocks of Casein, Ebonite Cellulose Acetate and Acrylics.

-On 11 November 2014, Mr Caltagirone Emmanuel registered the trademark Conway Stewart for the USA.
-August 2018, Bespoke British Pens acquired the rights to the conwaystewart.com domain and the Conway Stewart trademark for UK and Europe.